operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### Cluster administrators

-For cluster administrators, declarative config-based indexes are largely the same as sqlite-based indexes.
+For cluster administrators, file-based catalogs are largely the same as sqlite-based catalogs.
 Both index types serve the exact same GRPC interface required by OLM's on-cluster components.

-Cluster administrators are not required to make any changes to their clusters to support declarative config-based indexes.
+Cluster administrators are not required to make any changes to their clusters to support file-based catalogs.